University Testing

 - Alternative to using tests- see FairTest's list of schools that have de-emphasized test scores, read about the experiences of some of the schools on the list, download FairTest's report "Test Scores Do Not Equal Merit," and review Examiner articles on test-score optional admissions.

-- Press releases and news - read FairTest press releases and other news items related to university testing issues.
+- News releases and Updates - read FairTest news releases and other updates related to university testing issues.